Jasnoor2409/optimizer-comparison-ml/README.md

 # ⚡ Optimizer Comparison Dashboard
-### ML Coursework — Breast Cancer Wisconsin Dataset

-Compare Adam, SGD, RMSprop, and Adagrad on a Neural Network classification task using TensorFlow/Keras, visualized in an interactive Streamlit dashboard.
+An interactive machine learning project that compares the performance of different optimization algorithms — **Adam, SGD, RMSprop, and Adagrad** — on a neural network classification task using the **Breast Cancer Wisconsin Dataset**.

+The project includes a **Streamlit dashboard** to visualize results and analyze optimizer behavior in real time.

+---

+## 📌 Features

+* Compare multiple optimizers on the same neural network
+* Interactive dashboard built with Streamlit
+* Visualization of:

+  * Accuracy
+  * Loss
+  * Training time
+  * Convergence speed
+* Clean and modular code structure
+* Reproducible experiments

 ---